 2.)
 Mathematical skills

-There are many things in mathematics that the learner must learn to do, like, for example, the skills of counting, of adding and subtracting, of multiplication and division.
+There are many things in mathematics that the learner must learn to do, such as counting, adding and subtracting, and multiplication and division.

-The first step is to make sure that a child can count fluently, forwards as well as backwards.
+The first step is to ensure that a child can count fluently, forwards and backwards.
 Thereafter, skip counting should be introduced.
-Skip counting is important in the development of fluency in calculation, number sense and as the basis of multiplication and division.
+Skip counting is essential in developing fluency in calculation and number sense, and is the basis of multiplication and division.
 It is also important to help students move from calculating by counting by ones to using number facts.
-For example, instead of working out 12 + 4 by counting 12, 13, 14, 15, 16, students can immediately add 4, or possibly add 2 twice.
+For example, instead of working out 12 + 4 by counting 12, 13, 14, 15, and 16, students can immediately add 4 or possibly add 2 twice.
 This transition to using fluent number facts is a key to success throughout school.

 3.)
 Knowledge